fybx/fybx/README.md

 🎓 Studying for a Bachelor's in Computer Engineering at [Uludag University][uni].

-🪓 Founder and leader of [Webraider][wb], a start-up developing turnkey IT solutions and websites.
+🪓 Founder and leader of [Arbeit Studio][as], a start-up developing turnkey IT solutions and websites.

 ⚙️ Founder of Uludag Teknoloji ve Felsefe Topluluğu (lit.
-Technology and Philosophy Community), a university community in my university.
+Technology and Philosophy Community), a university community at [Uludag University][uni].

 💻 Developed cross-platform & Windows desktop applications with .NET and understand software development life cycle well.
 - Working with C#, Python, C, Rust, HTML, Sass/SCSS, JavaScript, LaTeX.